MinNq/collatz-vi/README.md

-# Visualization for the Collatz conjecture and its generalization
+# Visualization for Collatz conjecture and its generalization

-This is my visualization and source code in Python for the Collatz conjecture and a generalization proposed by Zhang Zhongfu and Yang Shiming.
+This is my visualization and Python source code for Collatz conjecture and a generalization proposed by Zhang Zhongfu and Yang Shiming.

 ## Contents
 - [Preliminaries](#preliminaries)